"I arrive, I love, I leave"

 The installation is based around seven themes:

-- Loti the actor, which shows Pierre Loti wearing three different costumes that resume the facets of his character.
+- Loti the actor, which shows Pierre Loti wearing three different costumes that encapsulate the different facets of his personality.

-- Childhood: the unmoving journey, the "museum of childhood", two collections that explain the origins of Loti's naval career.
+- Childhood: the motionless journey, the "museum of childhood", two collections that explain the origins of Loti's naval career.

-- The voyage of the Flore, entering the exotic, which evokes the discovery by Loti of three Polynesian cultures: those of Easter Island, the Marquesas Islands and Tahiti.
+- The Flora voyage, entering the exotic, which evokes the discovery by Loti of three Polynesian cultures: those of Easter Island, the Marquesas Islands and Tahiti.